THE MOST BEAUTIFUL PLACES IN BAVARIA TO VISIT

-But in my defense, I was really smitten when I passed this beautiful St. Sebastian Church, and the bridge that is just in front of the church – and the mountains in the background – seemed to be the icing on top of an already pretty place.
+I was really smitten when I passed this beautiful St. Sebastian Church in Ramsau bei Berchtesgaden.
+With the bridge that is just in front of the church – and the mountains in the background – it seemed to be the icing on top of an already pretty place.

-It felt so idyllic and pretty, and it reminded me of how beautiful road tripping Bavaria can be.
-It is situated north of the Berchtesgaden National Park, and if you are in the area (Königssee or Hintersee), then this is a great stopover.
+It felt so idyllic and pretty, and it reminded me of how beautiful road-tripping Bavaria can be.
+It is situated north of the Berchtesgaden National Park, and if you are in the area (Königssee or Hintersee), this is a great stopover.

-I did not see much else to do, except strolling and taking pictures, so it is really not a place to spend hours.
-However, I was smitten.
+I did not see much else to do except strolling and taking pictures, so it is really not a place to spend hours.

 Colorful, semi-timbered houses and the Gothic Minster of St. George (one of southern Germany’s most impressive hall churches) are just some examples of its history.
 Strolling the old town is probably the best thing to do here.

-You can get here from Garmisch-Partenkirchen, Füssen or Munich.
+It is easy to get there from Garmisch-Partenkirchen, Füssen, or Munich.

-Another picture-perfect little town to see is Füssen (or Fussen), in the very south of Bavaria.
+Another picture-perfect little town to visit in Bavaria is Füssen (or Fussen), in the very south of Bavaria.
 It is often overlooked, as it is at the end, or beginning, of the Romantic Road, and visitors head to Schloss Neuschwanstein and then home or to Munich.

-More places to see: Here are a few more places in Bavaria that I haven’t visited yet, but which are high on my list and you could add to your list “the most beautiful places in Bavaria” too.
-These places are:
+Here are a few more places in Bavaria that I haven’t visited yet, but which are high on my list, and you could add to your Bavaria itinerary.

 - Chiemsee Lake